-Individuals should have had a chance to complete primary schooling, while at the same time being eligible for participation in adult literacy programs (the lower age limit).
+Turning next to sample restrictions, individuals should have had a chance to complete primary schooling, while at the same time being eligible for participation in adult literacy programs (the lower age limit).
 Also, individuals should not be "too old," since measurement issues then start to become more important (the upper age limit).
 This leads me to restrict the initial sample to adults between 15 and 54 years of age (both included), which yields an initial 10,139 observations for the selection equation for the full sample.
 Some of these observations are missing on one or more variables, however.
 This leads to a drop in the estimation sample to 10,003 individuals.
 Further, 13 individuals report having completed "other" education; since it is not clear exactly what this means and since there are so few of these - leading to extremely thinly populated cells for some of the sub-group analyses - these are dropped, as well.
 The final, effective estimation sample for the selection equation therefore contains 9,990 individuals - corresponding to a drop of less than 1.5 percent relative to the initial sample.
-Descriptive statistics of the main variables (log hourly wages, employment status, literacy and numeracy, schooling) for the analyses samples are reported in Tables 2 and 3 below.
+Descriptive statistics of the main variables (log hourly wages, employment status, literacy and numeracy,